 - Cleaning windows

 For the majority of our stock (which are rented units) we operate fixed service charges.
 This means that the charges change annually according to a fixed formula (e.g. based on actual costs or contractual uplifts by Retail Prices Index on the Retail Prices Index).

-For our owners/shared ownership properties we operate variable service charges.
+For our owned/shared ownership properties we operate variable service charges.
 The difference with variable service charges to fixed service charges is that we issue audited accounts out to residents each year and if the scheme has a surplus or a deficit this is rolled over to the next financial year for the scheme depending on the actual expenditure.

 A surplus means if there is a credit this is passed over to the residents so they pay less for their service charges.
 If the scheme is running at a deficit, then residents will have to pay more for their service charges.